 - If you are having any technical difficulty with your online application, close down your current browser and open a different browser to try again.

 Returning Members are invited to complete their annual membership application online between December 14th and January 28th.
 Members can apply to one or more markets and request their market dates during the application process.
 The deadline for applications from returning members is January 28th.
 An application fee of $60 covers application to all of the markets.
-Your application will not be considered complete until we receive your application fee through our PayPal account.
+Your application will not be considered complete until we receive your application fee (checks can be mailed to the SGA at PO Box 4401, Portsmouth NH 03802).
 Stall fees are: $11 for Dover and Durham markets, $13 for Exeter market and $22/$27 (without/with vehicle) for the Portsmouth market.
 Once applications are completed, returning members are notified of their application status by February 15th.
 Acceptance to the Portsmouth market may be conditional on space availability, jurying of any new products you are planning and approval of a Portsmouth Health Certificate if required for your business.

 Guest Vendors are invited to submit their applications by March 15th for full consideration, however, an application can be submitted at any time during the season through our online process.
 Applications will be processed on a rolling basis during market season.
+Once accepted, guest vendors may be invited to participate up to six times as space becomes available.
 An application processing fee of $25 covers application to all of the markets.
-Your application will not be considered complete until we receive your application fee through our PayPal account.
-Once accepted, guest vendors may be invited to participate up to six times as space becomes available.
+If selected for vending, this fee will be applied towards stall fees.
 Guest stall fees are: $35 for Durham and Dover markets and $50 for the Exeter and Portsmouth markets.
 Guest vendors will receive an invoice for stall fees in advance, which can be paid online.
 If you are interested in guest vending at one of our markets, please also review the Guest Vendor FAQ webpage before applying.

 Insurance – All vendors, including Guest Vendors and Nonprofits, are required to carry liability insurance that lists the Seacoast Growers Association as “additionally insured” on the policy (with a minimum coverage of 1 million per incident/2 million aggregate).
 Insurance is not available through SGA.
 Simply inquire with your insurance agent to purchase liability insurance for farmers’ markets, and upload a digital copy in your online profile under Licenses.